openstack-archive/tripleo-incubator/notes.md

      to the populate-nova-bm-db.sh script later on.
    - Create 2 network cards for each VM: nova baremetal requires 2 NICs.

-* Configure your bootstrap VM:
+* Configure your bootstrap VM (only needed if you downloaded an image: locally created ones inherit these settings during the creation step):

   - Setup a network proxy if you have one (e.g. 192.168.2.1 port 8080):

             echo << EOF >> ~/.profile
             export no_proxy=192.0.2.1
             export http_proxy=http://192.168.2.1:8080/
             EOF

-* Prep bootstrap VM - do all this as the "stack" user:
- - install git

-            sudo apt-get install git

- - clone our demo environment into /home/stack/demo

-            cd ~
-            git clone git://github.com/tripleo/demo.git

- - if you have varied from the defaults described here, edit the demo environment as needed (see localrc, scripts/defaults, and scripts/img-defaults).
+ - if you have varied from the defaults described here, edit the demo environment as needed (see demo/localrc, demo/scripts/defaults, and demo/scripts/img-defaults).

  - now make all the magic happen (this will use sudo, so don't just wander off and ignore it :))